Mallick17/AWS-ElastiCache/README.md

 ---

-# To verify all the keys in the local weather it is present or not
+# To verify all the keys or the specific keys weather it is present or not

 <details>
   <summary>Click here to view step by step guide</summary>